-In January 2011, we announced the grant of a commercial, royalty-bearing license to Fiocruz/Bio-Manguinhos ("Fiocruz") of Brazil to develop, manufacture and sell certain vaccines based upon our proprietary technology.
-Fiocruz will invest \$6.5 million to bring the first product candidate, a yellow fever vaccine, through a Phase I clinical trial.
+In January 2011, we announced that we had entered into collaboration and granted to Fiocruz a commercial, royalty-bearing license for the use of our proprietary technology in connection with the development, manufacture and commercialization by Fiocruz of certain vaccine products.
+Fiocruz is expected to bring the first product candidate, a yellow fever vaccine, through a Phase I clinical trial.
 The World Health Organization has estimated that 200,000 unvaccinated people contract yellow fever each year, and approximately 30,000 die from the disease.